-We expect the uranium price to increase substantially [updated] from c. $45/lb to $75/lb, and include a likely overshoot to a reasonable temporary target of $80/lb.
+We expect the uranium price to increase substantially from c. $47/lb to $75/lb, and include a likely overshoot to a reasonable temporary target of $80/lb.
 Given the operating leverage of many uranium producers, and the optionality of large high-quality deposits in the ground, we believe the right uranium equities to be good investments for the medium term.

 Such a price increase would be the consequence of supply and demand imbalances, as well as prices below c. $60/lb being too low to incentivise significant additional supply and the criticality of uranium in supplying global baseload energy supply.